Harikrishnan14/hunting-coders/README.md

 # Packages Used:

-1. **Frontend :**

 1. **react-infinite-scroll-component :** It is a popular technique in web development to provide a seamless and dynamic user experience when dealing with large sets of data.